 JJ’s is a very small, casual, BYOB restaurant.
 Their specialty is Thai street food, so you can expect dishes like khao mun gai (chicken with rice) and gai satay (chicken on skewers).
 The food is a little pricey, but it’s worth it.
-Come here with that friend who can’t stop talking about her trip to Thailand last summer, and a bottle of wine.
+Come here with a friend and a bottle of wine.

 You could go to Yuzu and order simple, traditional sushi, but that’s not the best way to enjoy this restaurant.
 Instead, come for the massive, crazily artistic rolls.
-A Dragon Roll with shrimp tempura, avocado, and unagi sounds basic - until it shows up with an elaborate dragon drawn out of food-colored spicy mayo.
-It’s a little over-the-top, but it looks cool, and tastes good.
+A Dragon Roll with shrimp tempura, avocado, and unagi sounds basic - until it shows up with an elaborate dragon drawn out of colorful spicy mayo.
+It’s a little over-the-top, but it looks cool, and it tastes good.
 That’s pretty much Yuzu.
-Not sushi worth driving across town for, but a great, not-like-everywhere else spot for a group hang in the neighborhood.
+Not sushi worth driving across town for, but a great, not-like-everywhere-else spot for a group hang in the neighborhood.

 This is an old-school red sauce joint - complete with white tablecloths, pictures of celebrities, and heaping portions of pasta and veal parmigiana.
-It might not serve the most innovative Italian food in town, but everything on the menu is tasty and satisfying, and the neighborhoody space is just really likeable.
+Everything on the menu is tasty and satisfying, and the neighborhoody space is just really likeable.
 It’s always crowded, but that adds to the upbeat charm.
 Just be sure to make a reservation.